 When she comes home from school, her dad says, “Hello, Katarina.
 Make anyone cry today?”

 Kat : “Sadly, no. But it’s only 4:30.”

-Most of the scenes inside the house take place in the living room and entry hall.
+Most of the scenes in the 10 Things house take place in the living room and entry hall.

 The Living Room Today:

 There are so many great details in this house, including this nook with the stained-glass window:

 The house has 5 bedrooms + 4 baths, with a total of 3,850 square feet.